stoneChen/perf-npm-vs-yarn/README.md

 You can modify the test registry in `package.json`, filed `perfConfig.registry`.
 Default is `https://registry.npm.taobao.org`.

 ## Test packages
 You can modify the test packages in `package.json`.
-Default is a series of packages initiallize by [vue-cli](https://www.npmjs.com/package/vue-cli).
+Default is a series of packages initiallized by [vue-cli](https://www.npmjs.com/package/vue-cli).

 ## How does it work
 It use Node.js internal module `child_process` to run command to control the whole process.
 Every command is executed one by one with `Promise`.